 Roman will use multiple methods to investigate dark energy.
 One involves surveying the sky for a special type of exploding star, called a type Ia supernova.

 The astronomers will also use Roman to study the light of these supernovae to find out how quickly they appear to be moving away from us.
-By comparing how fast they’re receding at different distances, scientists will trace cosmic expansion over time.
+Scientists will trace cosmic expansion over time by comparing how fast they’re receding at different distances.
 This will help us understand whether and how dark energy has changed throughout the history of the universe.

 Roman’s infrared vision, gigantic field of view, and exquisite sensitivity will dramatically extend the search, pulling the cosmic curtains far enough aside to allow astronomers to spot thousands of distant type Ia supernovae, NASA said.